rangeeeeee/HelloWorld1/README.md

-this repogitory is just practical for using github
+This repository is just practical for using github